browserengineering/book/book/animations.md

 [cssfilter]: https://developer.mozilla.org/en-US/docs/Web/CSS/filter

-[^overlap-example]: In addition, it's not possible to create the overlapping squares example of this section without something like transforms.
-Real browsers have many other methods, such as [position].
-In fact, it's very difficult to cause overlap at all in our current browser.
+[^overlap-example]: It's not possible to create the overlapping squares example of this section without something way of moving an element around.
+Real browsers have many methods for this, such as [position].

 [position]: https://developer.mozilla.org/en-US/docs/Web/CSS/position

-The `transform` CSS property in general lets you apply [any linear transform][transform-def] in 3D space, but I'll just cover really basic 2D translations.
-Here's HTML for the overlap example mentioned in the last section:[^why-zero]
+The `transform` CSS property in quite general and lets you apply [any linear transform][transform-def] in 3D space, but let's stick to basic 2D translations.
+That's enough to implement the example with the blue and green square:[^why-zero]

 [^why-zero]: The green square has a `transform` property also so that paint order doesn't change when you try the demo in a real browser.
-I won't get into it, but there are various rules for painting, and "positioned" elements (such as with `transform`) are supposed to paint after regular (non-positioned) elements.
+I won't get into it, but there are various rules for painting, and "positioned" elements (such as elements with a `transform`) are supposed to paint after regular (non-positioned) elements.
 This particular rule is purely a historical artifact.

 [transform-def]: https://developer.mozilla.org/en-US/docs/Web/CSS/transform